 Today, as I watched the Royal Wedding and most of the commentary on today's events, I was inspired to consider the subject of love.
 During the wedding, Micheal Bruce Curry (an American Preacher) touched on love in an unconventional sermon.
-Truth be told, I found most of his message to be incredibly refreshing.
-His posture and message was certainly uncommon for an event of this magnitude, but I was certainly appreciative of the unusualness!
-Unfortunately, there were some social media commentators who were not.
-As I scrolled through my timeline, I read several dissenting opinions who simply thought the message was not good enough.
+I found most of his message to be incredibly refreshing.
+His posture and message were uncommon for an event of this magnitude, but I was indeed appreciative of the unusualness!
+Unfortunately, some social media commentators were not.
+As I scrolled through my timeline, I read several dissenting opinions of people who thought the message was not good enough.
 And honestly, this response left me a bit perplexed.

-Help me out here if you can, but I simply cannot understand why so many people diminish and/or twist God’s message of love (which is a paramount theme in the Bible)?
+Help me out here if you can, but I cannot understand why so many people diminish and twist God’s message of love (which is a paramount theme in the Bible)?
 Is it that some fear that teaching love will coddle people into antinomianism?
-Or perhaps some deliberately twist love (in a way where it is abused) because they fear that many will become legalists?
+Or perhaps some deliberately twist love (in an abusive manner) because they fear that many will become legalists?
 Do we think that we can scare people into obedience?
-Do we think that love should comfort people in their sins?
+Do we believe that love should comfort people in their sins?
 Why is the simple message of biblical love not enough?
 Why must we add or take away?

-On the subject of the love, the Baker Encyclopedia of the Bible states that it is the, "first and last word in Christian theology and ethics.
+On the subject of love, the Baker Encyclopedia of the Bible states that it is the "first and last word in Christian theology and ethics.
 It is therefore important to understand clearly this exceedingly ambiguous term" (1).

 I'd wholeheartedly agree with the fact that love has become an increasingly ambiguous term as time has passed.
-However, the Bible is absolutely clear on what love is according to God's standard.
-Biblical love is more than just intimidation, sexual love, or passivity.
+However, the Bible is entirely clear on what love is according to God's standard.
+Biblical love is more than just intimidation, sexual desire, or passivity.
 Biblical love is fundamentally understood in light of God's character.
 God is the true definition of love.
-Therefore, in order to truly understand biblical love (and live it out), we must intently study all of the attributes of God.
+Therefore, to truly understand biblical love (and live it out), we must intently study all of the attributes of God.

 If I am not known by anything else, I want to be known by two simple truths: First, that I sincerely love God.
-And secondly, that I sincerely love people.
-If am truly operating in biblical love, then everything else will take care of itself...
+And secondly, that I genuinely love people.
+If I am truly operating in biblical love, then everything else will take care of itself...

 My obedience will be rooted in love.